lauraenria/learning-notes/Linux/commands-exercise/README.md

        \v     vertical tab

+### example

+* `echo "test content for git tutorial" >> CommitTest.txt
+`

 ### Extra commands
 [-i](##Index)

 * `sudo apt-get dist-upgrade`

  * `sudo apt-get update && sudo apt-get dist-upgrade` : to get newest versions possible as per version requirements of dependencies

+ * `df -h /` how much space is used on a partition of your hard disk

+ * top -d1 (type “q” to quit) Watch the processes running on your computer.

+ * `lpr`

+ * `last -1 $USER` how long you’ve been logged in

+ * `wget http://linuxpocketguide.com/sample.pdf` Download a file sample.pdf from this book’s website to your current directory, without needing a web browser

+ * `ip addr show eth0` Display information about your computer’s IP address

+ * `whois oreilly.com | less` See who owns the domain name oreilly.com (press the space bar to move forward page by page, and type “q” to quit)

+ * man -k database | less To search for manpages by keyword for a particular topic, use the -k option followed by the keyword (shown here piped into the command less to display the results one screenful at a time; press the space bar to continue and q to quit)

+ * `info ls` While info is running, some useful keystrokes are:
+       * To get help, type `h`
+       * To quit, type `q`
+       * To page forward and backward, use the `space bar ` and `Backspace key`, respectively
+       * To jump between hyperlinks, press `Tab`
+       * To follow a hyperlink, press `Enter`

+       If info has no documentation on a given program, it displays the program’s manpage.
+For a listing of available documentation, type info by itself.
+To learn how to navigate the info system, type info info.

  ## General Knowledge
  [-i](##Index)